williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/client-creds.md

 ### 2. Creating Custom Scopes

 The Client Credentials flow never has a user context, so you can't request OpenID scopes.
 Instead, you must create a custom scope.
-For more information on creating custom scopes, see (jakub.todo).
+For more information on creating custom scopes, see [our OAuth 2.0 overview](/authentication-guide/auth-overview/#client-credentials-flow).

 ### 3. Using the Client Credentials Flow